IamSkyBlue/TC_orna_bot/README.md

 https://discordapp.com/api/oauth2/authorize?client_id=674503174551502857&permissions=2048&scope=bot

+## Privacy Policy of the pre-setup bot

+Information Collection and Use:
+PERSONAL DATA
+we do not collect personal data, like user name, user id.
+USAGE DATA
+we only collect the post image or text in the subscribe only, and use those info to provide our service.

 This bot only need Send Messages permission to work

 Read permission will be required if that channel has restricted read permissions